takumib/cpsc210-labs/labs/lab5/lab5.md

-## Some objectives for today's lab
+## Objectives

 In this lab you will be writing a bare-bones implementation of a singly linked list.
-When you're done with this lab, you should be able to understand and be able to employ "void" pointers in your code, gain some familiarity with developing type-general data-structures, and work more effectively with pointers in general.
+When you're done with this lab, you should understand and be able to employ "void" pointers in your code, gain some familiarity with developing type-general data-structures, and work more effectively with pointers in general.